Last Updated on 11 September, 2023 by Samuelsson

 Stocks are tagged with a certain amount of risk as there are several factors that contribute to their pricing.
 For instance, Tesla Inc (NASDAQ: TSLA) stock lost over 33.4% in the first half of 2019 due to several concerns like rising financial losses, slower production of Model 3, concerns over delisting and becoming a private company, and competition/threat from Amazon.

 General factors that impact the demand for stocks are economic data, interest rates, and corporate results.
 Economic data reflects information about the state of the economy.
 If the economy is growing better than expected, it would drive demand for different things related to different industries and the stocks will grow in anticipation of better earnings.
 Companies’ profits, sales, margins, and outlooks also have a major impact on demand for individual shares.
+Stock prices change everyday by market forces.

 Companies can decrease their own supply of shares through stock buybacks or delisting.
 Some ways to increase the supply are initial public offerings, spinoffs or issuing of new shares.